 - 4. The safety and effectiveness of the iStent® Trabecular Micro-Bypass Stent has not been established as an alternative to the primary treatment of glaucoma with medications.
 The effectiveness of this device has been demonstrated only in patients with mild to moderate open-angle glaucoma who are currently treated with ocular hypotensive medication and who are undergoing concurrent cataract surgery for visually significant cataract. - 5.
-The safety and effectiveness of the iStent® Trabecular Micro-Bypass Stent has not been established in patients with the following circumstances or conditions which were not studied in the pivotal trial: - In children - In eyes with significant prior trauma - In eyes with abnormal anterior segment - In eyes with chronic inflammation - In glaucoma associated with vascular disorders • In pseudophakic patients with glaucoma - In uveitic glaucoma - In patients with prior glaucoma surgery of any type including argon laser trabeculoplasty • In patients with medicated intraocular pressure greater than 24 mmHg - In patients with unmedicated IOP less than 22 mmHg nor greater than 36 mmHg after washout" of medications - For implantation of more than a single stent - After complications during cataract surgery, including but not limited to, severe corneal burn. vitreous removal/vitrectomy required, corneal injuries, or complications requiring the placement of an anterior chamber IOL - When implantation has been without concomitant cataract surgery with IOL implantation for visually significant cataract - 6.
+The safety and effectiveness of the iStent® Trabecular Micro-Bypass Stent has not been established in patients with the following circumstances or conditions which were not studied in the pivotal trial: - In children - In eyes with significant prior trauma - In eyes with abnormal anterior segment - In eyes with chronic inflammation - In glaucoma associated with vascular disorders - In pseudophakic patients with glaucoma - In uveitic glaucoma - In patients with prior glaucoma surgery of any type including argon laser trabeculoplasty - In patients with medicated intraocular pressure greater than 24 mmHg - In patients with unmedicated IOP less than 22 mmHg nor greater than 36 mmHg after - For implantation of more than a single stent - After complications during cataract surgery, including but not limited to, severe corneal burn, vitreous removal/vitrectomy required, corneal injuries, or complications requiring the placement of an anterior chamber IOL - $\bullet \ When \ implantation \ has \ been \ without \ concomitant \ cataract \ surgery \ with \ IOL \ implantation$ for visually significant cataract - 6.
 The safety and effectiveness of the iStent® Trabecular Micro-Bypass Stent has not been established in patients with pseudoexfoliative glaucoma and pigmentary glaucoma, because the pivotal trial was not powered to evaluate the outcomes of these groups.
 The safety and effectiveness of the iStent® has also not been established in patients with other secondary open-angle glaucomas.